 Although we are a ‘young’ diocese, formed on 15 December 1876 from the Archdeaconry of Cornwall in the Diocese of Exeter, the Christian faith has been alive here since at least the 4th century AD – more than 100 years before there was an Archbishop of Canterbury.
 And Cornwall had its own Bishop at St Germans, near Saltash, until the latter part of the 10th century.

-Many of the communities in the Diocese, as well as the parish churches, bear a Celtic saint’s name, which is a reminder of the links with other Celtic lands, especially Ireland, Wales and Brittany in France.
+Many of the communities in the diocese, as well as the parish churches, bear a Celtic saint’s name, which is a reminder of the links with other Celtic lands, especially Ireland, Wales and Brittany in France.

-Just under 100 stipendiary (paid) clergy and some 50 or so self-supporting (non-stipendiary) ministers offer spiritual and pastoral care in the parishes, together with retired clergy, Readers, local ministry teams & other lay ministers.
+Just under 100 stipendiary (paid) clergy and some 50 or so self-supporting (non-stipendiary) ministers offer spiritual and pastoral care in the parishes, together with retired clergy, Readers, local ministry teams and other lay ministers.

-The Diocese is divided into two pastoral administrative areas, called Archdeaconries, and these contain groups of parishes called Deaneries.
+The diocese is divided into two pastoral administrative areas, called Archdeaconries, and these contain groups of parishes called Deaneries.
 The Archdeaconry of Bodmin and the Archdeaconry of Cornwall each contain six Deaneries.

 - social responsibility